+- if UE is configured with CEModeA, and if UE is configured with CEModeB,

+- if UE is configured with CEModeA, and ‘Multi-TB HARQ processes group’ field is present and set to '1' in the corresponding DCI, otherwise.

 The NDI and HARQ process ID, as signalled on PDCCH/EPDCCH/MPDCCH/SPDCCH, and the TBS, as determined above, shall be delivered to higher layers.